kilhage/tiny-gpt/docs/attention.md

 ---

-## What self-attention actually is
+## What self-attention does

-### The working-memory view

-Think of the token sequence as a **shared working memory**.
+Think of the sequence as a shared working memory.
+Each token produces:

-Each token emits:

-- a **Query**: what I’m looking for,
+- **Q (Query)**: what I’m looking for
-- a **Key**: what I represent,
+- **K (Key)**: what I am / what I match on
-- a **Value**: what information I carry.
+- **V (Value)**: what I contain / what can be copied

 For each token:

-1. Its query is compared to all keys → relevance scores.
+1. compare its **Q** against all **K** → relevance scores
-2. Scores are normalized (softmax) → attention weights.
+2. normalize scores (softmax) → weights (a distribution over tokens)
-3. Values are mixed using those weights → new representation.

-**Result:**
+3. take a weighted sum of **V** → a context-aware representation

-Each token becomes a **context-aware blend of other tokens**.
+**Result**: every token becomes a blend of other tokens’ information, based on learned relevance.

-This is _content-based_: tokens attend based on meaning, not distance.
+The working memory is read-only during attention; attention can only read and mix values.
+Only the residual stream can be updated.

 ---

-## What is learned (this is the key insight)
+## What is learned (why attention works)

-The attention algorithm itself is fixed.

-What the model learns are the **projection matrices** that produce Q, K, and V.
+The attention algorithm itself is fixed; the model learns the projection matrices that create Q, K, and V.

-This means the model learns:
+That means the model learns:

-- what “matching” means (via Q·K),
+- what “matching” means (the Q·K similarity space),
-- what information should be copied (via V),
+- what content should be copied once a match is found (the V space),
-- which relationships matter.
+- which relationships are useful for the task.

-> A single attention head is best thought of as
-> **a learned relation detector + a learned copier**.
+> A single attention head is best thought of as a learned **relation detector** plus **content copier**.

-Heads specialize because they operate in **different learned similarity spaces**.
+Heads specialize because they operate in **different learned similarity spaces**, with specialization emerging naturally during end-to-end training.

 ---